-James Henry Ltd is based in Upper Hutt, we have workshop and showroom in the South Pacific Industrial Park.
-We also have a showroom display at Designmade at 23 Marion St, Wellington City.
+James Henry Ltd’s workshop is based in Lower Hutt.
+We have a showroom display at Designmade at 23 Marion St, Wellington City.

 We specialise in the supply and installation of high-quality wooden floors.
 We use both recycled and new New Zealand native timbers, as well as sustainability harvested imported hardwoods.
 Sustainability is one of our core values and the business was set up to avoid large volumes of beautiful centuries old timber being cut up for firewood or being crushed and dumped to landfill.

 We have experienced and hardworking tradesmen and our overriding aim is to ensure our customers get a beautiful classic floor, a floor which has been installed correctly, a floor which will add value and provide many years of great service.